 Seabird Drawing Week bursary

 We aim to make visits to a couple of islands whenever possible — this usually means the Bass Rock or Fidra.
-Payment for boat trips is separate from the course fee and payment is taken at the end of the course.
+Payment for boat trips is separate from the week’s fee.
 Weather, tides & poor sea conditions can mean that an island trip is not always possible.

 Our most frequent destination is the dramatic clifftops at St Abbs Head.
 This is a thrilling location, alive with seabird colonies as well as being a visually spectacular landscape.